foundriesio/docs/source/user-guide/offline-update/offline-update.rst

 -----------------------------
 Before doing the offline update, make the offline update content accessible on a device, e.g., attach and mount the USB drive.

-Use the ``aklite-offline`` CLI utility to perform an offline update:If a device needs
+Use the ``aklite-offline`` CLI utility to perform an offline update.

 1. Run ``aklite-offline install [--config <config dir or file>] --src-dir <path to offline update content>``.

-2. Run one of the post installation actions depending on the ``aklite-offline`` install result:
+2. Run one of :ref:`the post installation actions <Post Install and Run Actions>` depending on the ``aklite-offline install`` result:

-    a. trigger reboot to perform a rollback if the update failed;
-    b. reboot device and invoke ``aklite-offline run [--config <config dir or file>]`` to finalize an ostree installation and start Apps if both ostree/rootfs and Apps are updated;
+    a. code 100: reboot device and invoke ``aklite-offline run [--config <config dir or file>]`` to finalize an ostree installation and start Apps if both ostree/rootfs and Apps are updated;
-    c. restart the Docker Engine (e.g. ``systemctl restart docker``) and invoke ``aklite-offline run [--config <config dir or file>]``  if just Apps are updated.
+    b. code 101: restart the Docker Engine (e.g. ``systemctl restart docker``) and invoke ``aklite-offline run [--config <config dir or file>]``  if just Apps are updated.
+    c. code 90: reboot device to finalize the previous boot firmware update and go to the step #1 to start the update.

+3. Reboot a device after running ``aklite-offline run [--config <config dir or file>]`` command if:

+    a. code 100: Apps failed to start after update, you must reboot a device to complete the rollback;
+    b. code 90: the update includes a boot firmware, you can optionally reboot a device to finalize the boot firmware upgrade.

 Usage Details
 -------------